AI Assistants That Match Invoices, Route Approvals, and Close the Books.

 The agent matches the invoice, checks the approval threshold, and surfaces the payment for authorization before it posts.
 Every action stays visible in the audit log.

 The difference is not just speed.
-Approval-first agents give finance teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give finance teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|